joravkumar/GCTranscriptionConnector-Google/README.md

    - Converts audio frames from PCMU (u-law) to PCM16 using the Python `audioop` module.
    - **Control Message Handling:** The server processes control messages—such as "paused", "discarded", and "resumed"—to adjust the effective audio timeline.
 This ensures that the computed offsets for transcription events exclude any periods where audio was lost or intentionally paused, aligning with the Genesys AudioHook protocol requirements.

-4. **Transcription via Google Cloud Speech-to-Text:**
+4. **Transcription via Google Cloud Speech-to-Text or OpenAI Speech-to-Text:**
-   - Sends PCM16 audio to the Google Cloud Speech-to-Text API for transcription in the source language.
+   - Sends PCM16 audio to either Google Cloud Speech-to-Text API or OpenAI's Speech-to-Text API for transcription in the source language.
+   - The Speech provider is configurable via the `SPEECH_PROVIDER` environment variable.

 5. **Translation via Google Gemini (Optional):**
    - If enabled via `customConfig.enableTranslation` in the open message, translates the transcribed text to the destination language using Google Gemini (see 'enableTranslation' in 'Language Handling' section).